 In 2017 we were able to book a week at Sol Mountain Lodge as a Self Guided group.
 As these lodges are filling up fast we were unable to book a spot for 2018, but we did for 2019!
 Then two spots came up for a Guided Catered 6 day trip in February 2018.
-After looking at the forecast and seeing a temperature spike in BC we decided that heading to a lodge at 1920m would be the place to be.
-It appears our dice roll was right as we were blessed with bountiful pow!
+After looking at the forcast and seeing a temperature spike in BC we decided that heading to a lodge at 1920m would be the place to be and we were right!

 We didn’t know who we would be skiing with, but we knew the snow would be good, a guide would be breaking trail for Lee, and we would see how local knowledge maneuvered through the terrain.
 Since we normally go unguided, we don’t always go up or enter terrain the most efficient way possible.
 Not that this is always important since part of our adventure is exploring.
 But we felt it would be a treat to just follow for a week.
 While we did climb an average of 1500m/day, the pace was set to those who haven’t skied 40 days already this season.
 We had to dress a bit warmer, eat a bit more food, but the company was great since the guests, who tended to travel from afar, were not as familiar with this area as we were so their stokage was high.